ysricky/top-library/README.md

 # top-library

 This project is based on The Odin Project curriculum (How to organize code).

 Goals:

-- Using object constructor to create book objects
+- Use ES6 class 'syntax' to create book objects (The Odin Project Curriculum - Classes)
+- Use localStorage, to save book objects into array
+- Convert stored objects in localStorage, so object method can be applied and displayed
 - Associate DOM Elements with actual book objects
-- Use localStorage, to save book objects inside an array

 Thank you for visiting this repository!